jpena23/auto_deploy/README.md

 Environment: Linux OS - CentOS/RedHat (I used this script on CentOS 6.3 in particular)

 ##Install
-Clone this repo into a directory of your choice: `git clone https://github.com/jpena23/auto_deploy.git` <br /> Navigate to this directory and run: `bash deploy.sh` <br /> Enter your MySQL credentials when prompted. <br />
+Clone this repo into a directory of your choice: `git clone https://github.com/jpena23/auto_deploy.git`<br /> Navigate to this directory and run: `bash deploy.sh` <br /> Enter your MySQL credentials when prompted. <br />